stancl/tenancy-docs/source/docs/v3/integrations/orchid.blade.md

 First, set up tenancy following the [quickstart guide](/docs/v3/quickstart), and install [Laravel Orchid](https://orchid.software/en/docs/installation/).

-To use Orchid both in the central & tenant apps:
+To use Orchid both in the central and the tenant app:

 – Copy the user and Orchid migrations to `migrations\tenant`